akd15102091/Breast_Cancer_Detection-App/README.md

 Journey :

-**1) Data Collection** :  Data collecting process of thus project is AWESOME .
+**1) Data Collection** :  Data is collected from seaborn_datasets .

-    a) used third party api and using python , "retrieve data of every day of every month of 2013-2018 year" from the html pages( web pages) of the BANGLORE Place . b)about data : Data Columns are : Average Temperature(T), Maximum Temperatre(TM), Minimum Temperature(Tm), Atmospheric Pressure at sea level (SLP), Average Relative Humidity(H) , Average Visibility, Average wind speed(V), Maximum sustained wind speed(VM), AQI-index ( PM 2.5 ) .
+    a)about data : dataset contains breast cancer patient cells and normal person cells .

-    c) As a data scientist, we will predict the Air-Quality-Index for Banglore place, if user enter some features values as input .
+    b) As a data scientist, we will classify breast-cancer .

 **2) Data Preprocessing :**

         a) checked the null values and removed those .

-        b) we collected data from 3rd party api using python so there were not many null values.
-All data is numerical .

-        c) checked data that it is in guassian form. then scaled the data for some models (like linear , lasso, ridge...) because ensemble machine learning model don't need the scaled data .
+        b) checked data that it is in guassian form. then scaled the data for some models (like linear , lasso, ridge...) because ensemble machine learning model don't need the scaled data .

-        d) Now we can build machine learning models .
+        c) Now we can build machine learning models .